terhechte/Parsepaper/README.md

     2. When you fixed stuff (@done) you can run parsepaper with the ticket numbers that you just finished, and it will do a git commit for you, setting the ticket number and the ticket contents into the commit log (+ anything else you give parsepaper via the -m flag.
     3. When you are sure that your taskpaper file is absolutely flawless, and you just @done'ed some flags, then you can just let parsepaper do the commit for you based on all the changes in the taskpaper file that it can gather from git diff.

+Caveats:
+parsepaper will alwys do a commit -a.
+There's no easy way to find out which files should be commited.
+If you need that behaviour pipe the parsepaper status output to git commit.